-- 26. Configure your monitor. - Select NoXII for vendor, then click the Next button. - At the prompt, click the Continue button. - 27.
-Click the No button when prompted to view the Installation Log File. - 28.
-On the Congratulations screen, click the Configure Hardware button to configure printers, network, modems, ISDN adapters, and sound. - Click the Network button on the System Component Configuration screen. - Select the first active network interface controller by clicking the first Active Card button.
+- 27. Configure your monitor. - Select NoXII for vendor, then click the Next button. - At the prompt, click the Continue button. - 28.
+Click the No button when prompted to view the Installation Log File. - 29.
+On the Configuration screen, click the Configure Hardware button to configure printers, network, modems, ISDN adapters, and sound. - Click the Network button on the System Component Configuration screen. - Select the first active network interface controller by clicking the first Active Card button.
+Available selections are listed in Table 5.